EduPapersKe/EduPapersAPI/README.md

 EduPapersAPI is a Django-based RESTful API which functions as the project's backend infrastructure.

-There are two main ways to contribute to this project:
+There are two main ways to contribute to this project:<br>
 1: **Suggest features or functionality in the discussions:**
  - Navigate to the discussions tab at the organization level by following [this link](https://github.com/orgs/EduPapersKe/discussions).
  - In the discussions tab, choose the category of suggestion between "New feature" and "Feature implementation."